jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 <img src="/topo_drawings/path-latency-topology.png" width="900">

 1. Return to the ssh session on the Jalapeno VM and add meta data to the DB.
-Note, if your Jalapeno VM session is still attached to Kakfa, 'ctrl-z' then type 'exit':
+Note, if your Jalapeno VM session is still attached to Kakfa, type *`'ctrl-z'`* then type *`'exit'`*:
 ```
 cd ~/SRv6_dCloud_Lab/lab_5/python/
 python3 add_meta_data.py